Skip to main content

 Setting Up and Running the Snapshotter Lite Node V2

-This guide provides instructions for installing and running the Snapshotter Lite Node V2, covering prerequisites and operational procedures.
+This guide provides instructions for installing and running the Snapshotter Lite Node V2 for the Powerloom Mainnet, covering prerequisites and operational procedures.

 The Snapshotter Lite Node V2 can be set up using either the Docker image or by running natively on the local machine.
 However, using the Docker image is the recommended approach, as it provides the simplest and most reliable method for deployment.